Caramellia/datastores-guide/README.md

 # Data Stores 101
-## What are Data Stores?
+## What are DataStores?
-Data Stores are, unsurprisingly, used to store data.
-One Data Store can hold data for tens of thousands of different players, and can even be used to store non-player data!
+DataStores are, unsurprisingly, used to store data.
+One DataStore can hold data for tens of thousands of different players, and can even be used to store non-player data!
 Storing data is essential for just about any game, so it's important to learn early on so you don't struggle with adding it when you're deep into a game's development.

 For the sake of this tutorial, I've prepared a simple place where there are four things that we should be able to store by the end—two different currencies, a color, and some items that the player can pick up.
 I won't go into detail on how to make this place, since that's not the focus of the article, but you can download it [here](https://mega.nz/file/lKhSFajA#CdQj8-1WcL0YSN2TpYBKogmuzon-mZCD6XEkbsrUHKI).
 If you download it, make sure to publish the place to Roblox and enable "Studio Access to API services" in the game settings.
 ## Section 1: Storing a Single Value